stacksc/goat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PYPS ("pipes") - PYthon tools by PSsre team - a front-end application for most Python modules created by the Public Sector SRE team.
+GOAT ("goat") - a front-end application for the Python modules to communicate with most Public Cloud Platforms (GCP, OCI, AWS, & Azure).
 Source code of this app can also be used as an example of how to write code using our internal modules and how to integrate multiple modules together in a single app/package.<br><br>
-The PYPS repository and code is for demonstration purposes; this is only to showcase a basic application to common APIs.
+The repository and code is for demonstration purposes at this time; this is only to showcase a basic application to common APIs.
 ## Current Usage
 ```
-pyps -h
-Usage: pyps [OPTIONS] COMMAND [ARGS]...

-  pyps - PYthon tools by PSsre team - pronounced as 'pipes'

-Options:
-  -d, --debug [0|1|2]  0 = no output, 1 = default, 2 = debug on
-  -v, --version        print version of pyps and all its submodules
-  -a, --aliases        print all defined aliases and shortcuts
-  -m, --manuals TEXT   print all defined manuals matching pattern(s)
-  -s, --setup          setup client(s) for pyps interaction
-  -h, --help           Show this message and exit.

-Commands:
-  aws         VMware AWS CLI Client    -> Current Profile: VMCDELTA
-  configs     VMware Config Client     -> Current Profile: N/A
-  confluence  VMware Confluence CLI    -> Current Profile: DEFAULT
-  fly         VMware Concourse CLI     -> Current Profile: DEFAULT
-  git         VMware GIT CLI Client    -> Current Profile: DEFAULT
-  jc          VMware JC CLI Client     -> Current Profile: N/A
-  jenkins     VMware Jenkins Client    -> Current Profile: DEFAULT
-  jfrog       VMware JFROG CLI Client  -> Current Profile: DEFAULT
-  jira        VMware JIRA CLI Client   -> Current Profile: https://servicedesk.eng.vmware.com
-  report      VMware Report Module     -> Current Profile: N/A
-  slack       VMware Slack CLI Client  -> Current Profile: DEFAULT
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>